 The M.A.C.E. degree may also be earned through the Charlotte campus.
-Degree requirements in the Charlotte and Richmond academic programs are the same.
+Degree requirements in the Charlotte and Richmond academic programs are the same except for the one difference noted above under the "Education and Ministry" credits outline.
 The Charlotte program is designed for part-time, non-residential students who ordinarily attend classes on Friday and/or Saturday.